Jayvee Kallukaran

-Jayvee Solon Kallukaran (born 7 September 2000) is a professional footballer who plays as a left-back for PFL club Stallion Laguna.
+Jayvee Solon Kallukaran (born 7 September 2000) is a professional footballer who plays as a left-back for PFL club Aguilas–UMak.
 Born in Saudi Arabia and raised in India, he represented the Philippines at youth level.

 Career

 Youth career

 Kallukaran was born to Delise Solon and Francis Kallukaran in Jeddah, Saudi Arabia, and lived in Kakkanad as a teenager.
 In his late teens, he played youth football for FCV Stamford in England.

 Stallion Laguna

 In 2020, Kallukaran moved from England to the country of his father, the Philippines, and signed for Stallion Laguna of the Philippines Football League, where he made his debut in the 2020 season.
 In 2022, he was loaned to the Azkals Development Team but returned to Stallion the following season, making 13 appearances.
 In the club's first-ever campaign in the AFC Cup, he scored a goal as Stallion lost to Bali United.

 Loyola

 Kallukaran would transfer from Stallion Laguna to fellow PFL side Loyola in 2024, who were making their return to the league for the first time in 7 years.